Jill Ellis, U.S women's national soccer team coach, steps down after back-to-back World Cup victories

 Ellis, 52, departs as the first coach in history to win two FIFA Women's World Cup titles.
 She has an overall record of 102-7-18.

-"The opportunity to coach this team and work with these amazing women has been the honor of a lifetime," Ellis said.
+"The opportunity to coach this team and work with these amazing women has been the honor of a lifetime," Ellis said in a statement.
 "I want to thank and praise them for their commitment and passion to not only win championships but also raise the profile of this sport globally while being an inspiration to those who will follow them."

+Ellis will stay with U.S. soccer as an ambassador for at least a year.
+The role includes speaking at events to promote the U.S. Soccer Federation.

+U.S. Soccer President Carlos Cordeiro said the organization and the sport owes Ellis "a debt of gratitude."